-113 Table 1 ESs selected for the present assessment and the adopted indicator.
+115 Table 1 ESs selected for the present assessment and the adopted indicator.

-114 2.2.1 Regulating and maintenance ESs
+116 2.2.1 Regulating and maintenance ESs

-115 The climate regulation ES has been assessed as carbon sequestration process by saltmarshes accretion (Day et al. 1998; Roner et al. 2015) and seagrasses meadows (Sfriso and Francesco Ghetti, 1998; Sfriso and Marcomini,
+117 The climate regulation ES has been assessed as carbon sequestration process by saltmarshes accretion (Day et al. 1998; Roner et al. 2015) and seagrasses meadows (Sfriso and Francesco Ghetti, 1998; Sfriso and Marcomini,

-117 1999; Sfriso et al., 2007) that are present in the studied reserves.
+119 1999; Sfriso et al., 2007) that are present in the studied reserves.

 The water purification ES is expressed as the nitrogen removal capacity of brackish lakes, in proportion to the water volume and its turnover time in each valle da pesca.
-Because of the unavailability of local data, the estimation was based on denitrification data by Ravagnan (1982), who measured the difference between the TIN in the inflowing water and outlet water in valli da pesca which are in all aspects managed similarly to the those considered in this case study.
+Because of the unavailability of local data, the estimation was based on denitrification data by Ravagnan (1982), who measured the difference between the TIN in the inflowing water and outlet water in valli da pesca which are in all aspects managed similarly to the valli da pesca considered in this case study.

-According to the literature, the capacity and flow indicators of the aforementioned regulating ESs are considered coincident (Schröter et al. 2014; Hein et al. 2006a).

-The lifecycle support was assessed by focusing on the migration patterns of both the fish and waterbirds.
-Fish lifecycle support capacity was estimated by extrapolating the distribution of mugilids fingerlings in the most confined part of the lagoon, retrieved from a spatialized foodweb model of the Venice lagoon based on functional groups (Anelli Monti et al., 2021).
-For migratory birds, we mapped for each one of the valli da pesca the favorable factors, namely saltmarshes, freshwater presence, shrubs, and herbaceous vegetation, that enhance the attractiveness for resting and molt changing (Korschgen et al., 1985; Havera et al., 1992; Arzel et The final version of this manuscript has been published with Springer Nature in the journal Estuaries and Coasts and is available online here https://doi.org/10.1007/s12237-023-01168-z or as a PDF here https://link.springer.com/content/pdf/10.1007/s12237-023-01168-z.pdf.
-Please feel free to contact the corresponding author at alice.stocco@unive.it for questions and suggestions.

-131 al., 2006; Hatziiordanou et al., 2019).
-Fish and waterbird lifecycle support capacities were normalized on a 0-
+- According to the literature, the capacity and flow indicators of the aforementioned regulating ESs are considered to be coincident (Schröter et al. 2014; Hein et al. 2006a). - 127 The lifecycle support was assessed by focusing on the migration patterns of both the fish and waterbirds.
+128 Fish lifecycle support capacity was estimated by extrapolating the distribution of mugilids fingerlings in the 129 most confined part of the lagoon, retrieved from a spatialized food-web model of the Venice lagoon based on 130 functional groups (Anelli Monti et al., 2021).
+For migratory birds, we mapped for each one of the valli da pesca 131 the favorable factors, namely saltmarshes, freshwater presence, shrubs, and herbaceous vegetation, that 132 enhance the attractiveness for resting and molt changing (Korschgen et al., 1985; Havera et al., 1992; Arzel et al., 2006; Hatziiordanou et al., 2019).
+Fish and waterbird lifecycle support capacities were normalized on a 0-133 134 1 scale.
+To assess the flow for fish lifecycle support we referred to the actual mullets' biomass sown per hectare

-1 scale.
-To assess the flow for fish lifecycle support, we referred to the actual mullets' biomass sown per hectare 132 133 (kg ha-1 y-1), referring to the species Mugil cephalus, Chelon labrosus, Chelon aurata, Chelon saliens, and Chelon ramada, as officially declared by the valli da pesca managers.
-We focused on mullets because they are 134 the only taxonomic group for which data regarding the sowing of juveniles were available and because the 135 origin of their fingerlings was local.
-In contrast, for other farmed species (for example Sparus aurata, 136 137 Dicentrarchus labrax), it is more frequent that fry often come from intensive hatcheries, not necessarily 138 located in Northern Italy.
-Subsequently, we decided to not take them into account for assessing the lagoon fish 139 lifecycle support ES.
-For birds lifecycle support flow, we referred to the average number of migratory waterbirds that winter within the valli da pesca, from the last ten years' waterbirds annual censuses (AFV 140 141 2020) The resulting indicators were combined and then normalized on a 0-1 scale.
+(kg ha-1 y-1), referring to the species Mugil cephalus, Chelon labrosus, Chelon aurata, Chelon saliens, and 135 136 Chelon ramada, as officially declared by the valli da pesca managers.
+We focused on mullets because they are the only taxonomic group for which data regarding the sowing of juveniles were available, and because the 137 138 origin of their fingerlings was local.
+In contrast, for other farmed species (for example Sparus aurata, Dicentrarchus labrax), it is more frequent that fry often come from intensive hatcheries, not necessarily 139 140 located in Northern Italy; thus, we decided to not take them into account for assessing the lagoon fish lifecycle 141 support ES.
+For birds lifecycle support flow, we referred to the average number of migratory waterbirds that 142 winter within the valli da pesca, from the last ten years' waterbirds annual censuses (AFV 2020).
+The resulting indicators were combined and then normalized on a 0-1 scale.
+143

-143 2.2.2 Provisioning ESs
+145 2.2.2 Provisioning ESs

 The aquaculture practiced in the valli da pesca is mainly extensive aquaculture.
 In this type of aquaculture, fish are free to move into a wide brackish basin and rely only on natural food (Costa Pierce 2002).
-Therefore, aquaculture capacity is represented by the potential biomass hosted by the brackish basins of each valle da pesca (kg ha-1y-1), estimated from a spatialized foodweb model (Anelli Monti et al. 2021).
+Therefore, aquaculture capacity is represented by the potential biomass hosted by the brackish basins of each valle da pesca (kg ha-1y-1), estimated from a spatialized food-web model (Anelli Monti et al. 2021).
 The flow is expressed as the average fish catches per hectare of brackish water surfaces per year (kg ha-1y-1), according to the 2010-2019 official data (Regione Veneto).